The Freud Museum London is Temporarily Closed

 -

-Hot drinks and bottled water can be ordered in advance or in the shop.
+Hot drinks (coffee/teas) and bottled water can be purchased at the museum.

 -